tanvir404-mah/department-management-system/README.md

 Department Management System

-If you can see the dashboard ,go to assets file.
+If you want to see the dashboard, go to the assets file.

  #Features
    1. Admin/HOD (Head of Department)  Module